 You can check out your body fat, your water composition.
 Even, yep, keep an eye on your weight.
 It’s a really great way to keep on top of your fitness goals.

 Luckily, you no longer have to hit the gym to get this info.
 So-called ‘smart scales’ can do everything they can – and also sync with your Fitbit, Apple Watch or other wearable fitness device to ensure that you’re hitting those targets.

 Here’s our pick of the very best smart scales for the home.

-Related: the best running shoes, tested by an expert
+- Want to get out on the road?
+Here are the best running shoes tested by an expert

 Best smart scale